vkulishov/game_of_life/README.md

 ## Running the game

-In order to run the game open file 'index.html'.
+To run the game open file 'index.html'.
 There will be a 20x20 world rendered.
 Dead cells are in white; alive cells are in black.
 Click on a cell to change its state.

 'Next' button executes one step of the game.

 'Start' button starts infinite run of the game switching it to the next state every 0.5 second.

 'Stop' button stops running game.

 ## Test run of the game

 As per requirements a separate function for running tests manually is provided.

-Method test_game(seed, num_of_iterations, expected_state) is defined in class TestGameRunner.js
+Method ```test_game(seed, num_of_iterations, expected_state)``` is defined in class TestGameRunner.js

 To run the test create instance of the class and call it's method.

 Example:
 ```
   var data = {